rvion/CushyStudio/README.md

 # 4. Quickstart Guide For Action Creators

 Creating `cards` is easy.
+In this section, we will

+- understand how `CushyStudio` works,
-In this section, we'll see how to create a simple card.
+- see how to create a custom deck
+- see how to edit your cards
+- see how to publish your deck on the library

-## Card creation basics: how does `CushySudio` Work
+## 4.1.
+How does `CushySudio` Work

 1. On startup, **_CushyStudio_** connect to your **_ComfyUI_** server(s)